IBM-Cloud/logistics-wizard-erp/README-BASIC.md

   * a database **logistics-wizard-erp-database**
   * the ERP simulator app **logistics-wizard-erp**

-  Note: if a service with the name already exists in the space, it will be reused.
+  Note: if a service with the same name already exists in the space, it will be reused.

 ## Working with the sample data set